Agricultural Research and Productivity

 - Though total annual use of agricultural inputs has changed little since 1948, the mix of inputs shifted significantly, with intermediate inputs (e.g., agricultural chemicals and purchased services) use increasing and labor/land input use decreasing.
 The output mix has changed as well, with crop production growing faster than livestock production.
 See the ERS report, Agricultural Productivity Growth in the United States: Measurement, Trends, and Drivers (ERR-189, July 2015) for more information.

-ERS-compiled data (see Agricultural Research Funding in the Public and Private Sectors) show that since about 1980, growth rates in public R&D have been generally slow.
+ERS-compiled statistics (see the ERS data product, Agricultural Research Funding in the Public and Private Sectors) show that since about 1980, growth rates in public R&D in the United States have been generally slow.
 Levels of private investment have generally been higher, but with greater variation.
 In the early 2000s, public and private agricultural research investments began to diverge more rapidly.
 Real (inflation-adjusted) spending for private agricultural and food R&D nearly doubled between 2003 and 2013, while real public R&D spending fell.
 By 2010, private R&D for agricultural inputs alone surpassed the public level for all research.

 - To estimate the likely impacts of public research and development (R&D) funding choices on productivity growth, ERS projected future productivity growth with alternative public R&D investment scenarios.
 This analysis found that declines in public R&D have a more pronounced effects in the longrun than in the short-term.
 Even if public R&D investment recovers, future productivity growth (in terms of total factor productivity) would take some time to resume due to the lag between research investment and application.
 See the September 2015 Amber Waves feature, U.S. Agricultural Productivity Growth: The Past, Challenges, and the Future for more information.